Hauer-Heinrich/hh_test/README.md

 3. Then execute (replace the version): `VERSION="X.X.X" && git commit -am "New Version $VERSION" && git tag "$VERSION" && git push && git push --tags`
 4. Check if the Github Action has been successfully executed, go to your Repository and click on the "Actions" Tab (usually something like https://github.com/username/repositoryname/actions)

-The next time you want to push a new Release, then use step 3. and 4.

 ## Useful resources:
 See docs for glob pattern: